top of page

 Invited peer reviewer of scientific grants, including "Marie Skłodowska Curie Actions" and "Graduate Women in Science".

-Media consultancy and appearance, including "The last bee" (PRESADIRETTA, TV prime-time news show by Riccardo Iacona, National Italian State Broadcasting Corporation - Rai 3), "Il pomo della discordia" (Mi Manda Rai Tre, TV show by Federico Ruffo, National Italian State Broadcasting Corporation - Rai 3), "The death of the queen" (Kuningattaren kuolema; TV Documentary directed by Riikka Kaihovaara for Yleisradio, YLE), “Bee Conscious” (documentary by Envision Cinema Conservatory Production, IMAX - In Focus), “Urban beekeeping could save the world” (documentary by E. S. Huffman, UPROXX).
+Media consultancy and appearance, detailed here, includes "Pesticidio.
+The invisible extinction: the disappearance of insects and the consequences for humans" (SPOTLIGHT investigative TV show by Rai News - National Italian State Broadcasting Corporation), "The last bee" (PRESADIRETTA, TV prime-time news show by Riccardo Iacona, National Italian State Broadcasting Corporation - Rai 3), "Il pomo della discordia" (Mi Manda Rai Tre, TV show by Federico Ruffo, National Italian State Broadcasting Corporation - Rai 3), "The death of the queen" ("Kuningattaren kuolema"; TV Documentary directed by Riikka Kaihovaara for Yleisradio, YLE), “Bee Conscious” (documentary by Envision Cinema Conservatory Production, IMAX - In Focus), “Urban beekeeping could save the world” (documentary by E. S. Huffman, UPROXX).

 Supervised more than 40 scientists including students, postdocs, research technicians.